 I'm Chris.
-I've been working with the Source Engine for around 6 years now, and GoldSrc a year or so before that.
-I'm currently working as a level designer on the Black Mesa Hazard Course, as well as a level designer and texture artist at Tripmine Studios.
+I've been working with the Source Engine for around 7 years now, and GoldSrc a year or so before that.
+I'm currently working as an environment artist at PSR, as well as a level designer and texture artist at Tripmine Studios.

 Hey, Chris here, level designer on the Black Mesa: Hazard Course!
 There's a lot of stuff we notice the community has to say, and some of it is pretty common confusion, and I'd just like to clear some of that up.
 Of course, everyone is entitled to their opinion, but more information to go in before making a final judgement can't hurt, right?
 So, you can think of this blog post as a sort of Q&A, or FAQ-type deal.
 Some of it you might already know if you're a HC fan.
 Other stuff is a bit more behind the scenes.
 Anyway, on to the words: